IsteNITC-Website-2023/istetechquilla/content/posts/unraveling-ribosomes-and-breaking-barriers.md

 description = "The sixth edition of Newton Speaks saw Dr. Ada E. Yonath - Israeli protein crystallographer who was awarded the 2009 Nobel Prize in Chemistry -  take us through an engaging conversation about ribosomes and new generation antibiotics.
-Not only was she the first woman from the Middle East to win a Nobel Prize, but she was also the first woman in 45 years to win the award in Chemistry." designer = "Raidha Anwar" tags = ["#newtonspeaks"] title = "Unraveling ribosomes  and breaking barriers"
+Not only was she the first woman from the Middle East to win a Nobel Prize, but she was also the first woman in 45 years to win the award in Chemistry." designer = "Raidha Anwar" tags = ["#newtonspeaks"] title = "Unraveling Ribosomes and breaking barriers"

 +++
 The sixth edition of Newton Speaks saw Dr Ada E. Yonath - Israeli protein crystallographer who was awarded the 2009 Nobel Prize in Chemistry - take us through an engaging conversation about ribosomes and new generation antibiotics.
 Not only was she the first woman from the Middle East to win a Nobel Prize, but she was also the first woman in 45 years to win the award in Chemistry.